quitesimpleorg/exile.h/README.md

 ## Requirements
 Kernel >=3.17

-While mostly transparent to users of this API, kernel >= 5.13 is required to take advantage of Landlock and furthermore it depends on distro-provided kernels being reasonable and enabling it by default.
+While mostly transparent to users of this API, kernel >= 5.13 is required to take advantage of Landlock.
+Furthermore, it depends on distro-provided kernels being reasonable and enabling it by default.
 In practise, this means that Landlock probably won't be used for now, and exile.h will use a combination of namespaces, bind mounts and chroot as fallbacks.

 ## FAQ